PARENTS PLEASE NOTE:

 Appointments

 To see the Principal, please make an appointment well in advance by contacting the school office; no walk-in appointments will be accepted.
-For appointments with teachers, please contact the teacher directly via your child's school diary.
+For appointments with teachers, please contact the teacher directly via Class Dojo.
 Under no circumstances may a parent interrupt a teacher while they are teaching.

 Discipline

 The school does need some way of enforcing discipline and curbing behaviour that is destructive and unruly.
-Various strategies have been implemented and we require your support and cooperation in this regard.
+Different teachers use different classroom strategies, however, all of these aim to align with our School's Code of Conduct.

 Money